We get sport from the inside.

 As Mental Health Awareness Week comes to an end Danno reflects on Sky Sports on two great Christian men in the world of football, Cyrille Regis and Lord Brian Mawhinney, former chairman of the EFL.

-It's Mental Health Awareness Week and so in this episode we ask: Why is the gospel good news for those in sport suffering with mental health concerns?
+How is the gospel good news for those in sport suffering with mental health concerns?

 Danno speaks to Sky Sports News about sport, mental health and the Christian faith